LoveeshKrSingh/Mater-admin-CRM/Loveesh-test/Master admin dashboard/README.md

 - Chart.js - JavaScript library used for data visualization.
 - Axios - Promise-based HTTP client used for making API requests.

-### Contributing

-Contributions are always welcome!
-If you have any suggestions or find any bugs, please open an issue or submit a pull request.